andriy-git/stocksTUI/README.md

 ## ✨ Features

 *   **Live-ish Price Data**
     Watch your favorite tickers update in near real-time with configurable refresh intervals.

 *   **Watchlists That Make Sense**
     Organize your assets into lists like "Tech", "Crypto", "Dividend Traps", or "Memes".
 Manage them entirely from the UI — no need to touch JSON unless you want to.

+*   **Tag-Based Filtering**
+    Assign tags (e.g., `growth`, `ev`, `semiconductor`) to your tickers and instantly filter any watchlist to see only what's relevant.

 *   **Charts & Tables, Your Way**
-  View historical performance from `1D` to `Max`, switch between a detailed table or a candlestick chart.
-Zoom in, scroll, analyze.
+    View historical performance from `1D` to `Max`, from a table or a chart.

 *   **News That Matters**
     See the latest headlines per ticker or a combined feed — no ads, no autoplay videos, just info.

 *   **Keyboard-Friendly, Mouse-Optional**
     Navigate everything with Vim-style keys or arrow keys.
 Bonus: lots of helpful keybindings, fully documented.

 *   **Custom Themes & Settings**
     Tweak the look and feel with built-in themes or your own.
 Set your default tab, hide unused ones, and make it feel like *your* dashboard.

 *   **Smart Caching**
     The app remembers what it can.
 Market-aware caching keeps startup fast and avoids pointless API calls on weekends or holidays.

 > ⚠️ Note: All symbols follow [Yahoo Finance](https://finance.yahoo.com/) format — e.g., `AAPL` for Apple, `^GSPC` for S\&P 500, and `BTC-USD` for Bitcoin.